OlssonF/ESA2023_neon4cast_workshop/NEON_forecast_challenge_workshop_terrestrial.md

 # 5 Model 1: Linear model with covariates

-We will fit a simple linear model between historic air temperature, shortwave radiation and the net ecosystem exchange targets data.
-Using this model we can then use our future estimates of air temperature (all 30 ensembles) to estimate nee.
-The ensemble weather forecast will therefore propagate uncertainty into the nee forecast and give an estimate of driving data uncertainty.
+We will fit a simple linear model between historic air temperature and shortwave radiation and the net ecosystem exchange targets data.
+Using this model we can then use our future estimates of air temperature (all 30 ensembles) to estimate NEE The ensemble weather forecast will therefore propagate uncertainty into the NEE forecast and give an estimate of driving data uncertainty.

 We will start by joining the historic weather data with the targets to